tymyrddin/blue/source/docs/ipa/lab/template.md

 * Stronger capacity for frontline organisations to support digital abuse cases
 * A replicable model for community-led digital safety in domestic abuse response

-**Why now:** As intimate partner abuse increasingly intersects with digital life, digital safety has become a human right.
-The IPA Lab meets this moment with pragmatic, grassroots tools that prioritise autonomy, privacy, and care.
+**Why now:** [As intimate partner abuse increasingly intersects with digital life](../landscape.md), digital safety has become a human right.
+The IPA lab meets this moment with pragmatic, grassroots tools that prioritise autonomy, privacy, and care.